arekfu/t4_geom_convert/README.md

           i-range upper bound ───┘
 ```

-This result in the following TRIPOLI-4 geometry (X-Y cut), where a few cell
+This results in the following TRIPOLI-4 geometry (X-Y cut), where a few cell
 indices have been annotated:
 ![example of converted geometry with lattices][lattice_example]